|(in %)||31 Dec 20211||31 Dec 20201||31 Dec 20191

 The General Meeting adopts its resolutions and holds its ballots by a majority of votes cast.
 Abstentions and invalid ballots are not taken into account.
 The legal provisions (in particular section 704 of the Swiss Code of Obligations) that stipulate a different majority are reserved.

 Shareholders individually or jointly representing at least 10% of the share capital may request an extraordinary General Meeting.
-The request must be made to the Board of Directors in writing, stating the agenda items and motions.
+The request must be made to the Board of Directors in writing, stating the agenda items and motions..

-Invitations to the General Meeting are issued in writing and are delivered via ordinary mail to the address recorded in the share register at least 20 days before the date of the General Meeting and are published on the company’s website (www.straumann.com).
-If shareholders agree to the electronic delivery of notices, the invitation will also be sent by email.
+Invitations to the General Meeting are issued in writing and are delivered via ordinary mail to the address recorded in the share register at least 20 days before the General Meeting and are published on the company’s website.
+If shareholders agree to the electronic delivery of notices, the invitation is also sent by email.
 All agenda items and proposals by the Board of Directors and by shareholders who have requested the General Meeting must be announced in the notice convening the General Meeting.

 Shareholders who individually or jointly represent shares with a par value of at least CHF 15 000 may ask for an item to be included in the agenda.
 The request shall be in writing at least 45 days before the General Meeting and must set forth the agenda items and the proposals of the shareholder(s)

 The 2019 AGM took place on 5 April.
 The Straumann shareholders approved all the proposals put forward by the Board of Directors by a large majority.
 374 shareholders attended the meeting.
 Together with proxies and online voters, they represented 74% of the total share capital.

 The shareholders approved the following for the 2018 business year: